-Supervising Member of Staff: Activity: Date(s) Accommodation to be used: Location and Type of Accommodation to b e used: How was the suitability of the accommodate ion assessed: Who and when was the assessment carried l out: Supervising staff/adults in the accommodation on - Student/Staff Rati io: Name of accompanying staff / adults DBS Check carried out Traine of accompanying scan / addits (if not staff) How will students contact staff in an emerg sency) Tiow will students contact stall in all effer g iency: Declaration 1 I certify that I have carried out an assessme visit/exchange/activity as set out in the 'Acand satisfactory. commodation Assessi ment Form' overleaf Organising Staff Name: Signa ature: Approval Educational Visits Coordinator (Principal)
+Supervising Member of Staff: Activity: Date(s) Accommodation to be used: Location and Type of Accommodation to be use ed: How was the suitability of the accommodation a assessed: Who and when was the assessment carried out: : Supervising staff/adults in the accommodation - Student/Staff Ratio: Name of accompanying staff / adults DBS Check carried out (if not staff) How will students contact staff in an emergency ?
+Declaration I certify that I have carried out an assessment of visit/exchange/activity as set out in the 'Accominand satisfactory.
+Organising Staff Name: Signature: Approval Educational Visits Coordinator (Principal)